nginxLeif/RTD-NGINX-App-Protect-UDF/source/class1/module3/module3.rst

 **Deploy Arcadia Application with kubectl command**

-With Kubernetes, there are several ways to deploy containers (pods).
+With K8S, there are several ways to deploy containers (pods).
 One way is to use ``kubectl`` command with a YAML deployment file.
 I prepared this YAML file below (this is only for the main app container).
 You can have a look, and see it will deploy containers from my Gitlab.com repo.

 .. code-block:: YAML